Panoptikum-social/blog.panoptikum.social/pages/privacy.md

 Beside the information provided during registration, Panoptikum.social uses your uploaded subscription list (OPML file) to add podcasts to the Panoptikum.social podcast list.
 It stores and publishes that you are a subscriber of the podcast.
-Panoptikum.social stores and pulishes your reviews, comments and likes.
+Panoptikum.social stores and publishes your reviews, comments and likes.

 ## Data access self service